Why can't a Helicopter fly faster than it does ?

+The air compressibility is a bit wrong with its terminology.
+Air *is* a fluid, however it is compressible unlike most *liquids*.
 Also, another major but basic limiting factor is the speed of rotation at the tip of the blades.
 Its exponentially related to the center-speed and length of the blades.
 Its pretty easy (hypothetically, anyway) to design blade tips which would end up going faster than the speed of sound, at which point the chopper would probably rip itself apart from the sonic booms and other weirdness that happens to air when you break the sound barrier.
 If nothing else, there is a whole host of legal issues with sonic booms.

 Emmit Fitzhume ( Hardy, AR )

 Under airflow reversal it is stated that 100 mph is 60 kts.
 The correct factor is 100 mph = 87 kts.... easy to remember is that 100 kts = 115 mph.